swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 This can be a useful tool if you want to see what you have most recently changed in a large directory.

+## Help

+Command line programs have many additional arguments or flags.
+It is quite easy to access this information from the command line:

+### man (short for manual)

+Prints out usage for a given command:

+    man ls

+To move around in man

+* q  (quit)
+* arrow-down, arrow-up to navigate up and down
+* g (beginning of file), G (end of file)
+* /<pattern> to search for pattern eg. /-t

+### --help (msysgit, windows)

+On msysgit, **man** is not implemented, but to get usage information for a command

+    ls --help

 ## rm

 Sometimes we make things we dont want to keep.
 This is where **rm** (remove) comes in.
 Lets get rid of our hidden file,